RSDKModding/RSDKv5-Decompilation/FAQ.md

 ### Q: How do I change the username?
 A: In the `Game` category of settings.ini, add a tag called `username` and enter the desired username in it.

+### Q: What's the difference between RSDKv5 and RSDKv5U?
+A: RSDKv5U adds compatibility for playing RSDKv3 (i.e. Sonic CD) and RSDKv4 (i.e. Sonic 1 & 2) games, including support for local multiplayer.
+The v5 side of the engine also recieves minor changes, such as altered collision and additional functionality.

 ### Q: The screen is tearing, how do I fix it?
 A: Try turning on VSync in settings.ini.